 DirectLine, Department of Health Victoria - provides 24-hour, seven-day counselling, information and referral services to alcohol and drug treatment support services in Victoria.
 Phone: 1800 888 236.

 Youth Support and Advocacy Service (YSAS) - provides a range of youth-specific outreach, treatment, withdrawal, rehabilitation and support programs across Melbourne and regional Victoria.
 Phone: (03) 9415 8881.

 The following resources provide further evidence about effective drug education:

-Parents, Parties and Adolescent Alcohol Use (PDF - 354Kb) (pdf - 354.42kb) - There has been little research on parents' attitudes and behaviours specifically in relation to hosting a party or allowing their adolescent to attend a party.
-This research contributes to the strong evidence-base for effective drug education and indicates the need for ongoing approaches in schools that promote partnerships with families and the community
+Parents, Parties and Adolescent Alcohol Use (PDF - 354Kb) (pdf - 354.42kb) - There has been little research on parents' attitudes and behaviours specifically about hosting a party or allowing their adolescent to attend a party.
+This research contributes to the strong evidence-based for effective drug education and indicates the need for ongoing approaches in schools that promote partnerships with families and the community

 Taking an Evidence-based Approach to Classroom Drug Education (Word - 98Kb) (doc - 117.5kb) - addresses the question ‘What constitutes effective school drug education?’.
 It draws on research that has identified the characteristics of those classroom drug education programs that have demonstrated reductions in the harmful use of drugs.

 The Principles for School Drug Education - produced by the Commonwealth, provides a framework of core concepts and values for effective drug education practice in schools.
 The principles draw on drug-prevention research that focuses on effective drug education programs and the critical components for effectiveness.

 Australian Drug Foundation - Drug Facts - functions as a drug prevention network providing easy access to information about alcohol and other drugs.